 Cities with Major Income Inequality

 London is one of the wealthiest cities in Europe.
-However, within it, there are regions experiencing extreme poverty as compared to others that are well served with best facilities in the world.
-It is estimated that out of the poorest in the United Kingdom, which is 10%, 29% of them reside in London.
+However, within it, there are regions of that city that experience extreme poverty.
+It is estimated that out of the poorest people in the United Kingdom, 29% of them reside in London.

-Johannesburg is one of the major cities in South Africa.
-The city is considered to be among the least unequal in the world posting a Gini coefficient as high as 0.74.
+Johannesburg is the largest city in South Africa.
+The city is considered to be among the least equal in the world posting a Gini coefficient as high as 0.74.
 Like many other cities in South Africa, Johannesburg houses many people from different races.
-The inequality was initially associated with the apartheid, which stemmed from white supremacy.
+The inequality was initially associated with apartheid, which stemmed from white supremacy.
 However, income inequality remains a major issue in the city despite gaining its independence.

-East Rand neighbourhood in Johannesburg houses people of different income levels.
+East Rand neighborhood in Johannesburg houses people of different income levels.
 The poverty gap is large here because only a small percentage of people earn a high income and the vast majority earns little money.
 It is estimated that about 2.2% of the population living in the East Rand earn about $40,000 while almost 90% earn less than a dollar in a day.
-The issue is very serious as the poverty level is high.

 Countries with Major Income Inequality